-The LAX Plan envisions a ground transportation system that connects LAX to the regional ground transportation network and the regional airport system as well as provides for sufficient parking facilities.
+The LAX Plan envisions improvements to the a ground transportation system that connects connecting LAX to the regional and local ground transportation network and transit systems to provide options for passengers and employees to access the airport along with sufficient parking. the regional airport system as well as provides for sufficient parking facilities.
 The regional ground transportation network consists of major and secondary highways, freeways, and the public transit system as shown on Figure 2.
 This system of connections is intended to reduce the impact of airport traffic on neighboring communities.
 Integrated intra-airport transportation systems will also be established to link the various Airport Landside interfaces.

 The regional airport system includes both LAWA and non-LAWA owned and/or operated facilities in the six-county Southern California region (Los Angeles, Orange, Imperial, San Bernardino, Riverside, and Ventura Counties).
-The regional ground access network, as described above and which also includes strategically placed satellite terminal/FlyAway facilities, provides the basis for utilizing ample runway capacity in the regional airport system through improvements to ground access and reductions in vehicle miles traveled.
+The regional ground access network, as described includes the facilities described above and which also includes strategically placed satellite terminal/FlyAway facilities, provides the basis for to support utilizing ample runway the available capacity in the regional airport system through improvements to ground access and reductions in vehicle miles traveled.

-The following policies and programs shall govern circulation and access:
+The following policies and programs shall govern circulation and access are established:

-PI.
-Develop secure, direct links from each major Airport Airside and Airport Landside facility to other Airport Landside and Airport Airside facilities, as appropriate.

-- P2.
-Connect airport facilities to, and to the extent feasible, improve the safety, operation, and mobility of, the regional ground transportation network. - P3.
-Develop and construct at least eight FlyAway service terminals in regional locations that serve LAWA and encourage development of other FlyAway services for other airports in the region. - P4.
-Provide facilities that encourage transit ridership. - P5.
-Consolidate rental car facilities. - P6.
-Develop safe and efficient curbside check-in facilities. - P7.
+- Develop direct links from each major Airport Airside and Airport Landside facilityies to other Airport Landside and Airport Airside facilities, as appropriate. - Connect airport facilities to, and to the extent feasible, improve the safety, operation, and mobility of, the regional ground transportation network. - P3.
+Develop and construct at least eight FlyAway service terminals in regional locations that serve LAWA and encourage development of other FlyAway services for other airports in the region. - P43.
+Provide facilities that encourage transit ridership. - P54.
+Consolidate rental car facilities. - P65.
+Develop safe and efficient curbside check-in facilities. - P76.
 Provide convenient short- and long-term parking facilities. - P8.
-Develop a connection point between the airport and the Green Line station and other mass transportation facilities as well as provide facilities for the regional bus system. - P9.
-Provide dedicated employee parking facilities.
+Develop a connection point between the airport and MTA facilities. - P97.
+Provide dedicated employee parking facilities. - P8.
+Continue transformation of LAX into a world-class destination airport and enhance the passenger experience.